Boromir: The Fellowship of the Ring

-After seeing that Frodo was unconvinced, Boromir half begged, half commanded him to at least lend the Ring, and when Frodo still refused, Boromir leaped to seize it.
-Frodo vanished by putting on the Ring and fled, intending to continue the quest alone.
-Boromir, realizing his betrayal, immediately repented of his actions and wept.
-Searching unsuccessfully for Frodo, he told the Fellowship of Frodo's disappearance, though not of his own misdeeds.
-The hobbits in a frenzy scattered to look for Frodo.
-Aragorn, suspecting Boromir's part in Frodo's flight, ordered him to follow and protect Merry and Pippin.
-The Fellowship was then attacked by a band of orcs.
+After seeing that Frodo is unconvinced, Boromir half begs, half commands him to at least lend the Ring, and when Frodo still refuses, Boromir leaps to seize it.
+Frodo vanishes by putting on the Ring and flees, intending to continue the quest alone.
+Boromir, realizing his betrayal, immediately repents of his actions and weeps.
+Searching unsuccessfully for Frodo, he tells the Fellowship of Frodo's disappearance, though not of his own misdeeds.
+The hobbits in a frenzy scatter to look for Frodo.
+Aragorn, suspecting Boromir's part in Frodo's flight, orders him to follow and protect Merry and Pippin.
+The Fellowship is attacked by a band of orcs.

 The Two Towers

-Fighting to defend Merry and Pippin, Boromir was mortally wounded by orc-arrows.
+Fighting to defend Merry and Pippin, Boromir is mortally wounded by orc-arrows.
 In Pippin's words:

-Blasts from Boromir's horn alerted Aragorn, but he came too late to prevent the hobbits' capture.
-As Boromir lay dying, he remorsefully confessed to attempting to take the Ring from Frodo.
-He urged Aragorn to save Minas Tirith, as he himself has failed.
-Aragorn reassured him that he had not failed, that indeed "few have gained such a victory".
-Aragorn, Gimli, and Legolas placed Boromir's body in one of their Elven boats, with his sword, belt, cloak, broken horn, and the weapons of his slain foes about him.
-They set the boat adrift in the river toward the Falls of Rauros, singing the "Lament of the Winds" as his funeral song.
+Blasts from Boromir's horn alert Aragorn, but he comes too late to prevent the hobbits' capture.
+As Boromir lies dying, he remorsefully confesses to attempting to take the Ring from Frodo.
+He urges Aragorn to save Minas Tirith, as he himself has failed.
+Aragorn reassures him that he has not failed, that indeed "few have gained such a victory".
+Aragorn, Gimli, and Legolas place Boromir's body in one of their Elven boats, with his sword, belt, cloak, broken horn, and the weapons of his slain foes about him.
+They set the boat adrift in the river toward the Falls of Rauros, singing a lament for his funeral.

-Three days later, Faramir, to his and their father's great grief, saw the boat bearing his dead brother floating down the River.
+Three days later, Faramir, to his and their father's great grief, see the boat bearing his dead brother floating down the River.